Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You touch a creature and send a torrent of wind driving into it, forcing it to make a STR Save.
 On a failure, the target takes 3d8 Bludgeoning damage and is pushed up to 4 *(6m)* away, or takes half as much damage and is pushed half as far on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, the distance the target is pushed increases by 2 *(3m)* for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the distance the target is pushed increases by 2 *(3m)* for each slot level above 2.
 - **Classes**: Artificer, Druid, Ranger, Sorcerer *(Source: CS)*